GPCsolutions/doliwoo/readme.txt

 **Known issues**

 WooCommerce VAT management vastly differs from Dolibarr and we need equivalence tables.
-Only French and italian equivalence tables are shipped at the moment.
+Only French, Italian and Spanish equivalence tables are shipped at the moment.

 = Requirements =